Bataan Weekend Road Trip: Mt. Samat, Balanga, and WWII History

 The Fall of Bataan marker stands as a solemn reminder of the sacrifices made during World War II.

-Back at the city center, we drive around the Cathedral Shrine Parish of St. Joseph and the Plaza Mayor de Ciudad de Balanga.
-The former is currently hosting a religious tour, so it’s packed with crowds wearing some sort of tour shirts, while the latter is especially a pretty sight in the otherwise drab city.
+Back at the city center, we visit the Cathedral Shrine Parish of St. Joseph and the Plaza Mayor de Ciudad de Balanga.
+The church is hosting a religious tour, so it’s bustling with visitors wearing tour shirts.
+The Plaza Mayor is especially picturesque, offering a stark contrast to the otherwise drab city.

-This particular trip serves as a reminder to reflect on the profound significance of courage.
-It might have become trite nowadays, but being able to reflect on courage provides an inspiration to stand up for what is right.
-Courage is not the absence of fear but the ability to act in spite of it, drawing upon our values to guide our actions.
+This particular journey to Mount Samat and the other historical sites in Bataan serves as a powerful reminder of the profound significance of courage.
+Although the idea of courage may seem trite nowadays, reflecting on it inspires me to stand up for what is right.
+Courage isn’t the absence of fear but the ability to act in spite of it, guided by our values.

 Leave a comment